JoshOrndorff/recipes/src/traits/currency.md

 }
 ```

-Defining a module type with this trait bound allows the runtime to access the provided methods of [`Currency`](https://substrate.dev/rustdocs/master/frame_support/traits/trait.Currency.html).
+Defining an associated type with this trait bound allows this pallet to access the provided methods of [`Currency`](https://substrate.dev/rustdocs/master/frame_support/traits/trait.Currency.html).
 For example, it is straightforward to check the total issuance of the system:

 ```rust, ignore
 // in decl_module block